 Another important focus is adoption: how do you ensure that people actually make use of a new service?
 Which bottlenecks and barriers play a role?
 And besides the manager, is the therapist on the work floor also enthusiastic about it?

 With a background in human movement science (VU University Amsterdam) Stephanie joined RRD in October 2008 as a research assistant on the MoyTel project.
-After this project she continued working for RRD as PhD student in the field of telemedicine.
+After this project she continued working for RRD as PhD student in the field of eHeatlh.
 End 2014 she successfully defended her PhD thesis: “The added value of telemedicine service for physical rehabilitation”.
 She worked/works on a number of European and National projects, including MyoTel, CLEAR, PLAYMANCER, Condition Coach, NavMem, PERSSILAA, eWALL and Langgezond.nl, GOAL and Back-Up.
-In 2015 Stephanie past her GCP-WMO exam (BROK-registration) and since 2016 she is a member of the METC Twente.
-Her work mainly focusses on the (clinical) evaluation of telemedicine service.
+In 2015 Stephanie past her GCP-WMO exam (BROK-registration) and she is a member of the CMO Arnhem – Nijmegen.
+Her work mainly focusses on the (clinical and social) evaluation of eHealth services.

 Jansen-Kosterink SM, Vollenbroek-Hutten MMR, Hermens HJ (2016).
 A renewed framework for the evaluation of telemedicine.
 The Eighth International Conference on eHealth, Telemedicine, and Social Medicine: eTELEMED, Venice, Italy, 57-62.